Isabella-DeLaHoz/Electromyography/README.md

 <h2 align="left">Electromyography Sensor</h2>

-The main objective of the EMG sensor project was to design and build a wearable device capable of capturing and analyzing muscle activity signals.
+The main objective of the EMG sensor project was to designed and built a wearable device capable of capturing and analyzing muscle activity signals.

 Features: